Link-/starred_search/README.md

 # starred_search
 > Search your starred repositories on GitHub for a keyword.

+_Notice: This project is still in `alpha` and the API might change without notice.
+Update only after reviewing the changelog for breaking changes._

 You know those repositories you like and star into the abyss?
 Yes those, this cli tool will help you do a fuzzy search on them.
 You can search any GitHub user's starred repositories by providing their handle only.

 This tool will cache the results locally so that you don't risk abusing the API requests limit.